-Inherited stock are the shares of a company that have been passed on from an investor to an heir.
+Inherited stock refers to the shares of a company that have been passed on from an investor to an heir.
 "Inherited stock" is a quite literal term.
 It simply refers to individual stocks that have been inherited.

 Definition and Examples of Inherited Stock